Big Six reviews

-British Gas is the UK’s largest domestic energy provider, supplying around eight million homes with gas and electricity.
+British Gas is the UK’s largest domestic energy provider, supplying around a third of homes in Great Britain with gas.
 But is British Gas any good?

 British Gas is one of only two British-owned and British-based suppliers among the Big Six energy companies; the other is SSE.
 British Gas is a subsidiary of Centrica.

 It remains the biggest energy company, although it has been losing customers for a while.
 It lost around 372,000 customer accounts between July and October 2018.

 It is known as Scottish Gas in Scotland and also operates Sainsbury’s Energy.
 British Gas also sells boilers, smart-home products and HomeCare insurance.

 Its British Gas Rewards scheme gives customers personalised offers, which can include boiler services, Hive heating or lighting products, free energy days and discounts at Waitrose and on Sky entertainment.

 Can British Gas save you money?
 Use our independent switching site, Which?
 Switch, to compare energy prices and find out.

 British Gas customer score

 British Gas came joint 26th out of 30 energy companies, as rated by 7,429 members of the public, in the annual Which? customer survey.